Sunday, December 8, 2024

 Like Jesus, I am not trying to nor do I want to start a new religion.
 What I truly want and, more importantly, what I need is to make peace with who I am and what I have come to believe about life and my place in an immense and unfathomable universe that has resulted in my being.
 There is a great depth of spirituality present in all the life forms that are all around us.
 I can no longer commit to being religious in the affiliated sense of that word.

-To forgive the abuse and the pettiness that religions frequently engage in requires me to let go and step away from such a toxic environments.
+To forgive the abuse and the pettiness that religions frequently engage in requires me to let go and step away from such toxic environments.
 Clinging to a belief system and a religion on the premise that my eternal wellbeing is dependent on doing so is self destructive.

 * * *